 The only disease that may attack a lavender plant is botrytis (a type of fungus).
 It will occur if the plant is overwatered.
 To prevent it, don’t let the roots soak too much.
 Pour the water out of the saucer immediately, so that it is not sucked back into the soil.

 Lavender at home – example arrangements

-You can plant a lavender individually or in groups - just make sure your container is large enough.
+You can plant a lavender individually or in groups – just make sure your container is large enough.
 The plant looks very good and therefore is a decoration itself.
-You can also combine it with other species.
+You can also combine it with other species of balcony plants.
 Choose plants of similar requirements.

 Species that can grow with lavender in one pot are:

 Lavender should be combined with flowers of delicate colours that won’t overwhelm it.
 A good idea is to make a composition with Herbes de Provence.
 It is a perfect arrangement for the kitchen – it can serve both as decoration and indoor herb garden.